Android-for-Python/Camera4Kivy/README.md

 `connect_camera(enable_analyze_pixels = True, analyze_pixels_resolution = 720)`

-The pixels api provides images with the same orientation and aspect ratio as the Preview.
+The `analyze_pixels_resolution` option provides analysis images with the same orientation and aspect ratio as the Preview.

+As an alternative the analysis software may set `self.auto_analyze_resolution` a two element list of [width, height].
+In this case the aspect ratio is not necessarily maintained for analysis, the `analyze_pixels_callback()` `image_scale` parameter is a two element list [width, height] allowing scaling of any results.
+As used in [c4k_tflite_example classifyobject.py](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/classifyobject.py).

 On Android only, the imageproxy api is an alternative to the pixels api.